Watch a Powerful Lioness Chase 100+ Zebras off Her Watering Hole in Mere Seconds

 © twabian/Shutterstock.com

 These zebras may not have wanted to share their watering hole with a lioness but she made it clear that this was not an option anyway!
-In this brief clip, we see a zeal of over a hundred zebras – that is one of the words used to describe a group of these amazing animals.
-They are also called a dazzle because it is thought that they dazzle predators with their stripes by running around when they are threatened.
+In this brief clip, we see the zeal of over a hundred zebras – that is one of the words used to describe a group of these amazing animals.
+They are also called dazzle because it is thought that they dazzle predators with their stripes by running around when they are threatened.
 That makes it harder for a predator to pick out one individual.

 Lion with Video Play Button